Devanshkanda/invoice-API/README.md

 python3 manage.py runserver
 ```
 Done setting Up the project..
-your project is running on your localhost at port no 8000
+your project is running on your localhost on port No 8000

 # Naviagating to API Endpoints